openshift/ansible-service-broker/docs/auth.md

 The broker now supports authentication.
 This means that when connecting to the broker, the caller needs to supply the [basic auth](#basic-auth) or [bearer](#bearer-auth) auth credentials for each request.
-Using curl it is as simple as supplying -u username:password or -h "Authorization: beaer <token>".
+Using curl it is as simple as supplying -u username:password or -h "Authorization: bearer <token>".
 The service catalog will need to be configured with a secret containing the username and password combinations or the bearer token.